-We are a young couple, and have been striving to create an economically-sustainable livelihood from agriculture and animal stewardship, in ways that do not harm, but improve or regenerate the environments we live and work in.
-We have studied and worked in areas of environmental science, community development, local food movements, and holistic management, and wish to put into action our dream that the act of producing food can:
+We are a young couple, just starting a family with our son, Sydney, born August 2017.
+We strive to create a viable livelihood from agriculture and animal stewardship, in ways that do not harm but, rather, improve and regenerate the environments we reside and work in.
+We have studied and worked in areas of environmental science, community development, local food movements, and holistic management, which helped inspire us to work towards the following goals:

-- Feed families who wish to know and have a relationship with the people who produce that food;
+- Feed Manitoba families healthy, nutrient dense, delicious food, and especially to those who wish to have a connection to the people who produce that food;

-- Help to nurture a lifestyle and landscape in which we are proud to raise a family, and leave future generations with more tools, resources and better environmental conditions for adapting to climate change
+- Develop a home and farm where we are proud to raise a family, and leave to future generations – ultimately with more tools, resources and better environmental conditions for adapting to future challenges such as climate change.

 About our farm